Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXXI. BitLocker-Encryption/README.md

 ## 2. Configuring Group Policy for BitLocker

 I configured Group Policy to enforce BitLocker settings across our domain.
+I navigated to:
-I navigated to `Computer Configuration > Policies > Administrative Templates > Windows Components > BitLocker Drive Encryption` and configured the necessary settings.
+`Computer Configuration > Policies > Administrative Templates > Windows Components > BitLocker Drive Encryption` and configured the necessary settings.
 I specifically enabled and configured policies like "Require additional authentication at startup" and "Choose drive encryption method and cipher strength" to meet our security requirements.

 📸 **Configuring Group Policy for BitLocker**